 More detail is in the Lessons Learned Report into the failings of the relevant regulator, the Nursing and Midwifery Council.
 The report was complied by the Professional Standards Authority whose Chief Executive made the obvious (though necessary) observation that "following the rules and being correct is not enough .
 You have also got to have humanity in the way in which you deal with people".

-As an aside, huge credit is due to James and Hoa Titcombe who fought for years to have the nursing regulator take seriously their concerns following the death of their new born son Joshua.
+As an aside, huge credit is due to James and Hoa Titcombe who fought for years to have the nursing regulator take seriously their concerns following the death in Barrow of their new born son Joshua.
 The regulator, of course, began to see him as an annoyance.

 Junior doctor Rachel Clarke tells another salutary tale here.